mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 }
 ```

-Inside useArticles, we define the functions and variables that this module will expose.
+Inside useArticles, we define the functions and variables that this module publishes.

-The traditional Options API separated code based on system perspectives such as data/props/methods/computed, making it difficult to extract stateful logic into separate modules.
-The introduction of the Composition API has made it easy to extract even stateful logic into modules based on functional perspectives.
+The traditional Options API separated code by system aspects such as data/props/methods/computed, making it difficult to extract stateful logic into separate modules.
+The introduction of the Composition API has made it easy to extract even stateful logic into modules based on functional aspects.

-Let's modify each page file to use this module (Composable).
+Modify each page file to use this module (Composable).

 - index.vue
 ```html